mvasin/react-div-100vh/README.md

 ## The problem

-At the top of the page, those browsers cover bottom of `100vh` page with "browser chrome" (that's the name for browser navigation/context buttons, don't confuse with the browser from Google), effectively cropping it.
+At the top of the page, mobile browsers cover bottom of `100vh` page with "browser chrome" (that's the name for browser navigation/context buttons, don't confuse with the browser from Google), effectively cropping it.
 If you have something important at the bottom of your splash screen, chances are it will not be visible/available until a user scrolls.

 More on this issue [here](https://nicolas-hoizey.com/2015/02/viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.html
 ).